pericles-project/TechnicalAppraisalTool/pericles-harvester/README.md

 * SourceForge - sourceforgedownloadstats.db
 * Github - gitcommittimeseries.db

+To use the Google harvester, a Google email and password are required to be entered in googletrends.py (lines 40 and 45 respectively).
+These currently have default values.

 There is a flag isPlotGraphs in main.py.
 This can be set to True to plot graphs of the raw and filtered data or False not to.
-If True is selected, a folder named Graphs needs to be created i.e. "mkdir Graphs" in the PERICLES_Harvester root folder.
+If True is selected, a folder named Graphs needs to be created i.e. "mkdir Graphs" in the pericles-harvester/ folder.
+The default setting is False.

-The program requires python2.7.
-First install the modules:
+The program requires python2.7 to be installed.
+Then install the python modules:

 > pip install bs4